Fueled by old school offense, Spencerport football is vying for program’s first sectional title

 “We were there and we were tough but they took their game to another level that day and we could feel it,” said Dowd.
 “So we need to do that this time.”

 The Rangers play a very unique style of football.
-They the old school Wing T offense that forces defenses to be sound and discipline.
+They are the old-school Wing T offense that forces defenses to be sound and disciplined.

 The offense is designed to ground and pound their opponents with misdirection and physical play.
 Not many teams still run the Wing T in 2022 and Spencerport uses that to their advantage.